 - In the future, we may issue our authorized but previously unissued equity securities, resulting in the dilution of the ownership interests of our present shareholders.
-We are currently authorized to issue an aggregate of 127,000,000 shares of capital stock consisting of 125,000,000 common shares and 2,000,000 "blank check" preferred shares.
-As of June 27, 2013, there were 57,932,220 common shares outstanding.
-In addition, as of that date 4,394,634 common shares were reserved for issuance upon the exercise of outstanding options under our employee stock option plans and 1,751,615 shares were reserved for issuance upon the exercise of common share purchase warrants, including the Investor Warrants.
+We are currently authorized to issue an aggregate of 76,000,000 shares of capital stock consisting of 75,000,000 common shares and 1,000,000 "blank check" preferred shares, and in connection with the proposed contribution of assets to Asterias under the Asset Contribution Agreement we will ask our shareholders to approve an amendment of our Articles of Incorporation increasing our authorized capital stock to 125,000,000 common shares and 2,000,000 preferred shares.
+As of March 28, 2013, there were 54,912,793 common shares outstanding.
+In addition, as of that date 4,771,301 common shares were reserved for issuance upon the exercise of outstanding options under our employee stock option plans and 1,206,611 shares were reserved for issuance upon the exercise of common share purchase warrants, including the Investor Warrants.
 No preferred shares are presently outstanding. - We plan to issue a minimum of 8,902,077 common shares and a maximum of 11,463,464 common shares and 8,000,000 Contribution Warrants to Asterias under the Asset Contribution Agreement. - The operation of some of our subsidiaries has been financed in part through the sale of capital stock in those subsidiaries to private investors.
 Sales of additional subsidiary shares could reduce our ownership interest in the subsidiaries, and correspondingly dilute our shareholder's ownership interests in our consolidated enterprise.
 Our subsidiaries also have their own stock option plans and the exercise of subsidiary stock options or the sale of restricted stock under those plans would also reduce our ownership interest in the subsidiaries, with a resulting dilutive effect on the ownership interest of our shareholders in our consolidated enterprise. - We and our subsidiaries may issue additional common shares or other securities that are convertible into or exercisable for common shares in order to raise additional capital, or in connection with hiring or retaining employees or consultants, or in connection with future acquisitions of licenses to technology or rights to acquire products, or in connection with future business acquisitions, or for other business purposes.
-The future issuance of any such additional common shares or other securities may create downward pressure on the trading price of our common shares and the value of the Investor Warrants. - We may also issue preferred shares having rights, preferences, and privileges senior to the rights of our common shares with respect to dividends, rights to share in distributions of our assets if we liquidate our company, or voting rights.
+The future issuance of any such additional common shares or other securities may create downward pressure on the trading price of our common shares and the value of the Investor Warrants.

+• We may also issue preferred shares having rights, preferences, and privileges senior to the rights of our common shares with respect to dividends, rights to share in distributions of our assets if we liquidate our company, or voting rights.
 Any preferred shares may also be convertible into common shares on terms that would be dilutive to holders of common shares.
 Our subsidiaries may also issue their own preferred shares with a similar dilutive impact on our ownership of the subsidiaries.